 The captain's eyes went wide.
 "You must be insane?
 How can you even suggest that I'm the Phantom when you were standing right next to me when we all saw him?"

 "It's clever, I'll grant you that," said Phillip.
-"You ask me how you can be the Phantom with your bad leg, well I ask you, how do we know the Phantom is just one man?
-What did you do, captain, hire some actor or circus performer for the part?
-You are something of a patron of the theater, as I recall.
-Or maybe some freed slave with no other way of earning a living?"
+"You ask me how you can be the Phantom with your bad leg.
+Well I ask you, how do we know the Phantom is just one man?
+What did you do, hire some actor or some runaway slave for the part?
+You are something of a patron of the theater, as I recall."

 The captain gritted his teeth.
 "You miserable little bastard!"